bwatring/bwatring/README.md

 More about me:

 - 🔭 I’m a Computer Science graduate student from UTSA
-- 🌱 I was learning backend development at my internship with UTSA's tech team
+- 🌱 I learned about backend development/devops at my internship with UTSA's tech team
-- 👯 I’m looking to collaborate on any bussiness ideas or plans
 - 💬 Ask me about anything @ brynwatstx@gmail.com
 - 📫 How to reach me: https://www.linkedin.com/in/brynna-watring-964957181/
 - 😄 Pronouns: she/her